andreivisan/andreivisan.github.io/_posts/2015-09-29-books-i-will-read-this-week.md

 ![Total Recall: My Unbelievably True Life Story](/public/images/total_recall.jpg)

 This book is an autobiography of Arnold Schwarzenegger and was published in November 2013.
-Weather you are or not a fan of Arnold I consider this book a must read for any person that wants not only to be a goal setter but also to accomplish his/her goals.
+Whether you are or not a fan of Arnold I consider this book a must read for any person that wants not only to be a goal setter but also to accomplish his/her goals.
 Arnold is one of the few people who managed to set high goals and accomplish every one of them.

 ### I Will Teach You To Be Rich by Ramit Sethi